Introduction to Python

 En el primer string hay M, en el segundo string hay PEn el primer string hay a, en el segundo string hay yEn el primer string hay x, en el segundo string hay tEn el primer string hay i, en el segundo string hay hEn el primer string hay m, en el segundo string hay oEn el primer string hay o, en el segundo string hay nEn el primer string hay F, en el segundo string hay PEn el primer string hay N, en el segundo string hay oEn el primer string hay _, en el segundo string hay sEn el primer string hay _, en el segundo string hay t

-A variable is only available within the region in which it is created.
+A variable is only available within the region where it is created.
 This is called scope.

 9.1.
 Local Scope